Dysexecutive syndrome: Behavioural symptoms

 Behavioural symptoms are evident through an individual's actions.
 People with DES often lose their social skills because their judgments and insights into what others may be thinking are impaired.
 They may have trouble knowing how to behave in group situations and may not know how to follow social norms.
 The central executive helps control impulses; therefore when impaired, patients have poor impulse control.
 This can lead to higher levels of aggression and anger.
 DES can also cause patients to appear self-centered and stubborn.

 Utilization behaviour is when a patient automatically uses an object in the appropriate manner, but at an inappropriate time.
 For example, if a pen and paper are placed in front of an individual with DES they will start to write or if there is a deck of cards they will deal them out.
 Patients showing this symptom will begin the behaviour in the middle of conversations or during auditory tests.
 Utilization behaviour is thought to occur because an action is initiated when an object is seen, but patients with DES lack the central executive control to inhibit acting it out at inappropriate times.

 Perseveration is also often seen in patients with DES.
 Perseveration is the repetition of thoughts, behaviours, or actions after they have already been completed.
 For instance, continually blowing out a match, after it is no longer lit is an example of perseveration behaviour.
 There are three types of perseveration: continuous perseveration, stuck-in-set perseveration, and recurrent perseveration.
 Stuck-in-set perseveration is most often seen in dysexecutive syndrome.
 This type of perseveration refers to when a patient cannot get out of a specific frame of mind, such as when asked to name animals they can only name one.
 If you ask them to then name colours, they may still give you animals.
-Perseveration may explain why some patients appear to have obsessive-compulsive disorder.
+Perseveration may explain why some patients appear to have obsessive–compulsive disorder.

 Comorbid disorders

 DES often occurs with other disorders, which is known as comorbidity.
 Many studies have examined the presence of DES in patients with schizophrenia.
 Results of schizophrenic patients on the Behavioural Assessment of the Dysexecutive Syndrome (BADS) test (discussed below) are comparable to brain injured patients.
 Further, results of BADS have been shown to correlate with phases of schizophrenia.
 Patients in the chronic phase of the disorder have significantly lower scores than those who are acute.
 This is logical due to the similarities in executive disruptions that make everyday life difficult for those with schizophrenia and symptoms that form DES.

 Patients with Alzheimer's disease and other forms of dementia have been shown to exhibit impairment in executive functioning as well.
 The effects of DES symptoms on the executive functions and working memory, such as attentiveness, planning and remembering recently learned things, are some of the earliest indicators of Alzheimer's disease and dementia with Lewy bodies.

-Studies have also indicated that chronic alcoholism (see Korsakoff's syndrome) can lead to a mild form of DES according to results of BADS.
+Studies have also indicated that chronic alcoholism (see Korsakoff syndrome) can lead to a mild form of DES according to results of BADS.